The FSA has raised concerns that joint ventures between providers and advisers could undermine the objectives of the RDR.

 He added: “On the face of it we would view such arrangements as potentially having the ability to undermine the outcome the RDR is seeking to deliver.

 “What we prefer to see is viable, financially robust adviser firms, and we expect many firms will be able to achieve this on their own merits.
-We do not want it to be achieved through subsidies, or backdoor commissions, or whatever you choose to call them.”
+We do not want it to be achieved through subsidies, or backdoor commissions, or whatever you choose to call them.
+Even well run firms make losses from time to time, there is no rule against that, but viable business models should be built on the transparency and the clarity the RDR provides.”